-As of September 2013, more than 450 scientists and engineers from more than 75 institutions participate in the LBNE Science Collaboration, led by cospokespersons Bob Wilson (CSU) and Milind Diwan (BNL).
+As of July 2014, more than 525 scientists and engineers from more than 90 institutions participate in the LBNE Science Collaboration, led by cospokespersons Bob Wilson (CSU) and Milind Diwan (BNL).
 The collaborators come from universities and national laboratories, including collaborators from the United States, India, Italy, Japan, Brazil and the UK.

-How will LBNE work?
-LBNE will send the world's highest-intensity neutrino beam 800 miles through the Earth's mantle to a large detector, a multi-kiloton volume of liquid argon instrumented such that it can record interactions between neutrinos and this target material.
+How will the experiment work?
+The experiment will send the world's highest-intensity neutrino beam 800 miles through the Earth's mantle to a large detector, a multi-kiloton volume of liquid argon instrumented such that it can record interactions between neutrinos and this target material.
 Neutrinos are harmless and can pass right through matter, only very rarely colliding with other matter particles.
 Therefore, no tunnel is needed; the vast majority of the neutrinos will pass through the mantle's material, and in turn, right through the detector.
 Because neutrinos interact so rarely, the experiment will need to collect data for a decade or two in order to observe enough interactions to achieve its scientific objectives.

-Fermilab, in Batavia, IL, is the host laboratory and the site of LBNE's future beamline, and the Sanford Underground Research Facility, in Lead, SD, is the site selected to house the massive far detector.
+Fermilab, in Batavia, IL, is the host laboratory and the site of LBNE's future beamline, and the Sanford Underground Research Facility, in Lead, SD, is the site currently selected to house the massive far detector.
 The term "baseline" refers to the distance between the neutrino source and the detector.

 Why neutrinos?Neutrinos, astonishingly abundant yet not well understood, may provide the key to answering some of the most fundamental questions about the nature of our universe.
 The discovery that neutrinos are not massless, as previously thought, has opened a first crack in the highly successful Standard Model of Particle Physics.
 Neutrinos may play a key role in solving the mystery of how the universe came to consist only of matter rather than antimatter.

 Fermilab Today, Aug 7, 2014